Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: The Case of Intermediate Degree Bounds

-Next, we connect $G_1$ and $G_2$ in various ways so to obtain $n/2\ell$ graphs that are far from being isomorphic to one another.
-This is done by a small variation on the proof of Theorem~\ref{varying-degree:thm}.
-Specifically, we fix $d(n)/2$ disjoint perfect matchings between the vertices of $G_1$ and the vertices $G_2$, and use the error correcting code to determine which of these $\ell\cdot d(n)/2=\omega(\log n)$ edges to include in the code.
-More specifically, using an error correcting code with constant rate and constant relative distance and weight, denoted $C:[2^k]\to\bitset^{\ell\cdot d(n)/2}$, we obtain a collection of $n/2\ell<2^k$ strongly connected $2\ell$-vertex graphs such that the $i^\xth$ graph consists of copies of $G_1$ and $G_2$ that are connected according to the codeword $C(i)$; that is, the $(r,c)^\xth$ bit of the codeword $C(i)$ (viewed as an $d(n)/2$-by-$\ell$ matrix) determines whether the $c^\xth$ edge of the $r^\xth$ matching is included in the $i^\xth$ graph.
-The final $n$-vertex graph, denoted $G$, consists of these $n/2\ell$ graphs as its connected components.
+Next, we connect~$G_1$ and $G_2$ in various ways so to obtain $n/2\ell$ graphs that are far from being isomorphic to one another.
+This is done by a small variation on the construction used in the proof of Theorem~\ref{varying-degree:thm}.
+Specifically, we fix $d(n)/200$ disjoint perfect matchings between the vertices of~$G_1$ and the vertices $G_2$, and use the error correcting code to determine which of the corresponding $\ell\cdot d(n)/200=\omega(\log n)$ edges to include in the graph.
+More specifically, using an error correcting code with constant rate and constant relative distance and weight, denoted $C:[2^k]\to\bitset^{\ell\cdot d(n)/200}$, we obtain a collection of $n/2\ell<2^k$ strongly connected $2\ell$-vertex graphs such that the $i^\xth$ graph consists of copies of~$G_1$ and $G_2$ that are connected according to the codeword $C(i)$; that is, the $(j,v)^\xth$ bit of the codeword $C(i)$ (viewed as an $d(n)/200$-by-$\ell$ matrix) determines whether the edge of the $j^\xth$ matching that is incident at vertex $v\in[\ell]$ (of~$G_1$) is included in the $i^\xth$ graph.
+The final $n$-vertex graph, denoted~$G$, consists of these $n/2\ell$ graphs as its connected components.

 The analysis is almost identical to the analysis provided in the proof of Theorem~\ref{varying-degree:thm}, since the key facts used there hold here too (although the construction is somewhat different).
-The key facts are that the degrees of vertices in $G_1$ and $G_2$ differ in $\Omega(d(n))$ units, that the relative conductance of the connected components is $\Omega(d(n))$, that $G_1$ and $G_2$ are both $\Omega(d(n))$-robustly self-ordered, and that the bipartite graphs (used in the different connected components) are far away from one another. \EPFS
+The key facts are that the degrees of vertices in~$G_1$ and $G_2$ differ in $\Omega(d(n))$ units, that the relative conductance of the connected components is $\Omega(d(n))$, that~$G_1$ and $G_2$ are both $\Omega(d(n))$-robustly self-ordered, and that the bipartite graphs (used in the different connected components) are far away from one another. \EPFS